andykuszyk/andykuszyk.github.io/2022-07-06-pki-certificate-management.md

 Normally, when a new certificate is generated, it is signed by a certificate authority, who vouches for its authenticity.
-When generating certificates in this way, the artefacts of the certificate generation process are files which actually represent a certificate request, and not a certificate.
+When generating certificates in this way, the artifacts of the certificate generation process are files which actually represent a certificate request, and not a certificate.

 The certificate request is sent to the certificate authority, who returns a